Further Particulars for Research Awards

 - two references (it is the applicant’s responsibility to ensure that these arrive; the Handel Institute does not solicit references).

-Applications must be submitted, before the expenditure is incurred, to Prof. Matthew Gardner, [email protected] as a single PDF file.
+Applications must be submitted, before the expenditure is incurred, to the Chair of the Awards Committee, Dr Helen Coffey [email protected] as a single PDF file.

 Previous Recipients and Projects

 Elena Abbado (Florence); for research on the singer Stefano Frilli

 Emily Baines (London): the implications of mechanical musical instruments for historically informed performance

 Susanne Dunlap (New York): the sources of the libretto of Susanna

 David Hunter (Austin, Texas): the Irish audience for and against Handel